 [My hope with] this research is that this approach to increasing CRC screening in the Black community in Harlem is effective.
 To determine this, we will look at how many people, beyond the original recruits, complete FIT screening, compared to a control group.
 If successful, the FITx3 approach may reduce deaths from CRC in medically underserved Black communities.

-Early detection and therapeutic approaches to prevent NASH and HCC development are considered the best option, along with the discovery of druggable molecules applicable to patients with HCC.
+Early detection and therapeutic approaches to prevent non-alcoholic steatohepatitis (NASH) and HCC development are considered the best option, along with the discovery of druggable molecules applicable to patients with HCC.

 This research will explore the role of PIDDosome, a large molecular platform in which Casp2 is activated, in NASH and HCC development, and will address PIDDosome’s effect on S1P activation and liver fat accumulation.

-Funding from Prevent Cancer Foundation will be a great support of explaining a new role of Casp2PIDDosome in obesity-related NAFLD and NASH progression.
+Funding from Prevent Cancer Foundation will be a great support of elucidating a new role of Casp2PIDDosome, a multiprotein complex in obesity related NAFLD and NASH progression.
 People with NASH are at increased risk of developing liver cancer.